artghieri/Data-Structures-and-Algorithms-in-C/README.md

 The division method is a straightforward approach to creating a hash of an integer x.
 It involves dividing x by M and then using the remainder obtained.
 The hash function for this method is given by:

-$$ h(x) = x \mod M $$
+$$h(x) = x \mod M$$

 The division method is effective for various values of M and, due to requiring only a single division operation, works quickly.
 However, care should be taken when selecting a suitable value for M.

 For example, if M is an even number, then $h(x)$ will be even when x is even and $h(x)$ will be odd when x is odd.
 While this is not a problem if all possible keys are equiprobable, uneven key probabilities may lead to a non-uniform distribution with the division method.

 In practice, it is advisable to choose M as a prime number, as this increases the likelihood of mapping keys uniformly in the output value range.
 Additionally, M should not be too close to exact powers of 2.
-For a hash function like $h(x) = x \mod 2^k $, choosing M as a prime number improves distribution, preventing the function from simply extracting the lowest k bits of the binary representation of x.
+For a hash function like $h(x) = x \mod 2^k$, choosing M as a prime number improves distribution, preventing the function from simply extracting the lowest k bits of the binary representation of x.

 The division method is extremely simple to implement.
 The following code segment illustrates how to do this: